 Our Engagement Brunch at Pinto Garden NYC

-It's still a bit funny to say it and it still makes me blush.
-But this girl right here is getting married!
+It's still a bit funny to say it and it still makes me blush, but this girl right here is getting married!
 Ha!
-It has been just a little bit over 5 months now (that FLEW BY) and we've just let it sink in.
+It has been just a little bit over 5 months now and we've just let it sink in.
 So I thought it was fitting to write this today, which marks exactly 1 year until our very own wedding day.
 10/27/18 here we come!

-Luther ended up proposing on our 3rd year dating anniversary.
-I thought I was the one going all over the top for the celebrations by surprising him with a helicopter ride over NYC because as he puts it, if he could reincarnate he'd be a helicopter.
-(I still don't get it) Little did I know he had a hole burning in his pocket for two weeks.
-There are a lot of details in between of failed attempts throughout the day which were hilarious and perfectly imperfect.
-Everything from rain and me being tired and wanting to take a nap and finally forcing him to stop at stop at McDonalds because I was so hungry.
-It's pretty hilarious and Im so looking forward to sharing that story with our children one day.
+In a nutshell, Luther ended up proposing on our 3rd year dating anniversary.
+I thought I was the one going all over the top for the celebrations by surprising him with a helicopter ride over NYC.
+Little did I know he had a hole burning in his pocket for two weeks.
+There are a lot of details in between of failed attempts throughout the day which were perfectly imperfect.
+Everything from rain and me being tired and wanting to take a nap and finally forcing him to stop at stop at McDonalds because I was so hungry I was turning into the really ugly version of myself.
+It was one of those days where everything that could go wrong, did and I’m so looking forward to sharing that story with our children one day.
 In the end, Luther proposed in the comfort and privacy of our own home, in the most loving and honest way I could imagine.
 It was all him which is exactly what I wanted.

 While we celebrated and texted and called our family and friends for what seemed like 2 years, we realized we needed to make it official with our families.
 Because, as most transplant New Yorkers would understand, our parents hadn't met yet!
 We each had spent time with each other's families before, but my parents did not know his or my siblings and we thought, "Well this is weird."
 So, we decided to get everyone together for an Engagement Brunch/Meet the Family affair.
 Let me just say it was pure magic.